FuelLabs/fuels-ts/CONTRIBUTING.md

 > pnpm dev
 > ```

-# Using local sym-linked packages
+# Using local symlinked packages

 First, we need to link our `fuels` package globally in our local `global pnpm store`: